tarunkumarbhati/NewShows/README.md

 # NewShows
-Shows the list of new shows by their genres
+Shows the details of new shows by their genres

 hosted on: http://newshows.herokuapp.com/